wtprince/tizen-docs/docs/application/dotnet/guides/location-sensors/device-sensors.md

 ![User-acceleration sensor vector and axes](./media/sensor_types_useracceleration_vector.png)

-The linear acceleration sensor outputs 4 values: 3 Cartesian axis values and a timestamp.
+The linear acceleration sensor outputs 4 values: 3 Cartesian axis values and a timespan.
 The linear acceleration sensor measures and returns axes values in "m/s<sup>2</sup>" (meters per second squared).
 When a device is accelerated in the ±X, ±Y, or ±Z direction, the corresponding output increases (+) or decreases (-).
 The acceleration output is shown in the same direction as the user-driven force.

 The following table lists the measurement data that the linear acceleration sensor provides.